 • Tailored raw food diets may be suggested by veterinarians for severe cases.

-• Homemade dog treats that still provide essential vitamins and minerals are an option for healthy relief from pain.
+• Homemade dog treats that provide essential vitamins and minerals are an option for healthy relief from pain.

 • Supplement with fresh fruits & vegetables may be necessary to provide additional nutritional fortification.